-The KMOS Redshift One Spectroscopic Survey (KROSS) is an ESO guaranteed time survey of 795 typical star-forming galaxies in the redshift range z = 0.8 - 1.0 with the KMOS instrument on the VLT.
-In this paper we present resolved kinematics and star formation rates for 584 $z \sim 1$ galaxies.
+The KMOS Redshift One Spectroscopic Survey (KROSS) is an ESO-guaranteed time survey of 795 typical star-forming galaxies in the redshift range z = 0.8-1.0 with the KMOS instrument on the Very Large Telescope.
+In this paper, we present resolved kinematics and star formation rates for 584 $z \sim 1$ galaxies.
 This constitutes the largest near-infrared Integral Field Unit survey of galaxies at $z \sim 1$ to date.
-We demonstrate the success of our selection criteria with 90% of our targets found to be H $\alpha$ emitters, of which 81% are spatially resolved.
-The fraction of the resolved KROSS sample with dynamics dominated by ordered rotation is found to be $83 \pm 5\%$ .
-However, when compared with local samples these are turbulent discs with high gas to baryonic mass fractions, $\sim 35\%$ , and the majority are consistent with being marginally unstable (Toomre $Q \sim 1$ ).
+We demonstrate the success of our selection criteria with 90 per cent of our targets found to be H $\alpha$ emitters, of which 81 per cent are spatially resolved.
+The fraction of the resolved KROSS sample with dynamics dominated by ordered rotation is found to be $83 \pm 5$ per cent.
+However, when compared with local samples these are turbulent discs with high gas to baryonic mass fractions, $\sim$ 35 per cent, and the majority are consistent with being marginally unstable (Toomre $Q \sim 1$ ).
 There is no strong correlation between galaxy averaged velocity dispersion and the total star formation rate, suggesting that feedback from star formation is not the origin of the elevated turbulence.
-We postulate that it is the ubiquity of high (likely molecular) gas fractions and the associated gravitational instabilities that drive the elevated star-formation rates in these typical $z \sim 1$ galaxies, leading to the ten-fold enhanced starformation rate density.
-Finally, by comparing the gas masses obtained from inverting the starformation law with the dynamical and stellar masses, we infer an average dark matter to total mass fraction within $2.2 r_e$ (9.5 kpc) of $65 \pm 12\%$ , in agreement with the results from hydrodynamic simulations of galaxy formation.
+We postulate that it is the ubiquity of high (likely molecular) gas fractions and the associated gravitational instabilities that drive the elevated star formation rates in these typical $z \sim 1$ galaxies, leading to the 10-fold enhanced star formation rate density.
+Finally, by comparing the gas masses obtained from inverting the star formation law with the dynamical and stellar masses, we infer an average dark matter to total mass fraction within $2.2r_e$ (9.5 kpc) of 65 $\pm$ 12 per cent, in agreement with the results from hydrodynamic simulations of galaxy formation.